bahaidev/textbrowser/README.md

 1. In place of passing in `files`, `namespace` and `languages`, pass in `userJSON`
 1. Ensure caching user's `stylesheets`.
+1. If get [MapText](https://github.com/brettz9/maptext) working, could
+    actually extract out image portion(s) into table cell to show the original Tablet portion alongside commentary, etc. (along with MapText tooltips and text copy ability to get at the real text from the images; ideally any global search would be able to reach into these as well, though that will probably just duplicate what is already in the corresponding JSON store as a regular text column).
 1.  **Text box parsing**
     1. Document availability of this parsing
     1. Fix limitation that 0's don't change to 1's if